truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ####Enum.aopInputTypes

-* Undefined: 0 _(The initial default value, later adjusted either by the system or the user, no need to ever set manually)_
+* Undefined: 0 _(The initial default value, later adjusted either by the system or the user, usually no need to ever set manually, but if you do, you get a slot without any content value)_
 * CheckBox: 1 _(A classic check box (Boolean), Usually auto detected)_
 * ColorPick: 2 _(Color Picker, Manual assignment required)_
 * ComboBoxUseIndex: 3 _(Drop down box, slot store integer index value, Manual assignment required (incl. list))_